 A further big diesel engine was housed in an out building that I again didn’t realise was there until the engine was pulled out into the open when the outbuilding was demolished.
 I think that ended up in a museum in Wales called the Internal Fire Museum of Power.
 Looking at the gallery on their web site they have the same Bellis steam engine seen in these photos.

 Externally, the building had a mixture of proper stone mill chimneys and modern diesel engine exhaust pipes bolted to the walls.

-There were also a lot of big voltmeters and phase meters etc to control and monitor it all.
+There were also a lot of big voltmeters and phase meters etc to control and monitor everything.
 It looked like a Frankenstein laboratory with all the big fuses and switch gear.
 Maybe it was!

 I have higher resolution photos without the watermark if anybody needs them.

 This short video on DVD is highly recommended if you want to see some old film footage taken inside the building.
-Obviously this is fairly recent, but good none the less.
 The video is available from Stroud museum in Stratford park or Stroud Textile Trust.
 Currently (December 2020) it’s £10.

 What’s the site like now, in 2020?
 The main mill buildings are still there as they wouldn’t be allowed to pull them down as they’re listed.
 They’ve been converted into flats and lots of additional housing has been built on the site.
 It’s all very manicured with private keep out signs everywhere.